irllukee/InkSlate/Desktop/InkSlate/PRIVACY_POLICY.md

 ### Information You Provide Directly
 - **Account Information**: When you sign in with Apple, we receive your name and email address (if you choose to share them)
-- **App Content**: Notes, tasks, places, and other data you create within the app
+- **App Content**: Notes, journal entries, places, recipes, quotes, watchlist items, mind maps, search queries, and other data you create within the app
 - **Profile Information**: Profile pictures and contact information (if you grant access)
+- **Photos**: Images you choose to add to your notes, places, or journal entries

 ### Information We Collect Automatically
 - **Usage Data**: How you interact with the app to improve functionality